kneron/document_center/docs/getting_start.md

 }
 ```

-Lastly, the program needs to retrieve all the remaining image results, using kdp_isi_retrieve_res.
+Then, the program needs to retrieve all the remaining image results, using kdp_isi_retrieve_res.

 ```cpp
 // Get last 2 results